-Having a low-fat and unprocessed cheese along with the healthy high-fiber crackers do not only increase the taste factor but also is efficient in itself.
+Having low-fat and unprocessed cheese along with healthy high-fiber crackers do not only increases the taste factor but also is efficient in itself.

 Cheese is a good protein source that can keep the body full and carry out efficient functions.

 It is essential to have a controlled portion of the cheeses and cracker snacks.
 Be sure not to consume more than 15 grams of carbs from the crackers.